 See more about the Peak Design Cuff strap here.

 Clutch is Peak Design’s hand strap.
-It’s basically designed to sit on the side of your camera and goes around your hand when you are gripping your camera.
+It sits on the side of your camera and wraps around your hand when you’re gripping the camera, giving you extra security when holding a heavier body.

-Clutch uses the same anchor link design at one end as their other straps, which attaches to the camera’s base using the included tripod compatible base plate.
+It uses the anchor link system at one end and attaches to the camera’s base using the included tripod-compatible plate at the other end.

-I’ve had my Clutch for the same amount of time as I’ve had my Slide straps.
-I will admit that it took a bit of time to adjust to using it on my camera as initially my hand wasn’t used to having a strap around the outside of it when holding my camera.
+I’ve had my Clutch for the same amount of time as my Slide straps.
+I’ll admit it took a bit of time to adjust to having a strap around the outside of my hand when holding the camera.
+Once I got used to it, using a camera body without it felt wrong.

 See more about the Peak Design Clutch strap here.